suerion/AutomatedWorkcarts/README.md

 ## Commands

 - `aw.toggle` -- Toggles automation for the workcart you are looking at.
-- `aw.resetall` -- Resets all automated workcarts so they no longer have a conductor.
+- `aw.resetall` -- Resets all automated workcarts to normal.
+This removes all conductors.
 - `aw.addtrigger <option1> <option2> ...` -- Adds a trigger to the track position where you are aiming, with the specified options.
 Automated workcarts that pass through the trigger will be affected by the trigger's options.
   - Speed options: `Hi` | `Med` | `Lo` | `Zero`.
   - Direction options: `Fwd` | `Rev` | `Invert`.
   - Track selection options: `Default` | `Left` | `Right` | `Swap`.
   - Other options:
     - `Conductor` -- Adds a conductor to the workcart if not already present.
 Recommended to place on some or all workcart spawn locations, depending on how many workcarts you want to automate.
       - Note: Owned workcarts cannot receive conductors.
+Vanilla workcarts don't have owners, but most plugins that spawn vehicles for players will assign ownership.
     - `Brake` -- Instructs the workcart to brake until it reaches the designated speed.
 For example, if the workcart is going `Fwd_Hi` and enters a `Brake Med` trigger, it will temporarily go `Rev_Lo` until it slows down enough, then it will go `Fwd Med`.
   - Simple examples:
     - `aw.addtrigger Lo` -- Causes the workcart to move at `Lo` speed in its current direction.
 Exmaple: `Fwd_Hi` -> `Fwd_Lo`.